 This is a great tool to connect with yourself if you are currently lost in a relationship.
 You can maintain your relationship with your partner and at the same time strengthen (or start) the relationship you have with yourself.
 No one else can work on your relationship with yourself but you.

 Ask yourself: What is it that I like to do, independent of my partner?

 Explore different hobbies and activities.
 Spend time with yourself so that you can get to know yourself and what you need.
 If you find that it’s difficult being with yourself, stick with it.
 Sometimes you have to spend time alone hating yourself in order to learn how to really love yourself fully and enjoy your own company.

-It’s important to note that you losing yourself in your relationship is not the fault of your partner.
+It’s important to note that if you are losing yourself in your relationship, it’s not the fault of your partner.
 It’s not the fault of your parents or caregivers either.
 They did the best they could with what they learned or knew, just like you.

 Instead of placing blame for your own behavior, practicing taking responsibility for all the choices in your life (conscious or unconscious) outside of the framework of the judgments of ‘right’ or ‘wrong’.
 Trust that you lost yourself so you could gain a valuable life lesson.

 Perhaps you went through the experience of losing yourself to find yourself in a way that’s even deeper than before.